lamkimsim/HarvestMoon/harvest_moon_sensor_suite/README.md

 F4: int_val # Flow sensor 4
 ```

 Please do take note.
-The key values for the flow sensors are not constant for the two developed sensor suites.
+The key values for the `flow sensors` are NOT constant for the two developed sensor suites.
 Meaning, one would output F1, F2, F3 and F4 and the other F5, F6, F7 and F8.
 (Numbering will be based on the predefined labels on the physical sensors itself).

 ### Data frames